-E. At the time of escrow closing, the Sponsor shall be named as an additional loss payee on fire, flood (if required), and extended coverage insurance for the length of the loan and in an amount sufficient to cover all encumbrances or full replacement cost of the housing unit.
+F. At the time of escrow closing, the Sponsor shall be named as an additional loss payee on fire, flood (if required), and extended coverage insurance for the length of the loan and in an amount sufficient to cover all encumbrances or full replacement cost of the housing unit.
 A policy of Title Insurance naming the Sponsor as insured is also required.

-1.4 HOMEBUYER COSTS
+1.4.
+HOMEBUYER COSTS

-A. Eligible households must document that they have the funds necessary for down payment and closing costs as required by the Primary Lender and the Sponsor.
+- A. Eligible households must document that they have the funds necessary for down payment and closing costs as required by the Primary Lender and the Sponsor.
 The Program's down payment requirement (below) is in place even if the Primary Lender has a lower down payment requirement.
-If the Primary Lender has a higher down payment requirement, there is no additional down payment requirement required by the Program.

-B. Homebuyer must contribute a minimum down payment of one percent (1%) of the purchase price.

-C. Sponsor will not provide a subsidy that is greater than the amount of the primary mortgage.
-The subsidy will write down the cost of the primary lender's loan to 80% of value or purchase price, whichever is higher.
-Generally, the Sponsor will fund 20% of the purchase price.
-The Program Operator will determine the level of subsidy and affordability during underwriting of the Program's loan to make sure that it conforms to the requirements of the Program.
+If the Primary Lender has a higher down payment requirement, there is no additional down payment requirement required by the Program. - B. Homebuyer must contribute a minimum down payment of one percent (1%) of the purchase price, but may contribute more if desired. - C. Sponsor will not provide a subsidy that is greater than the amount of the primary mortgage.
+The subsidy will write down the cost of the primary lender's loan so that the payments of PITI are within approximately 30 to 35% of the gross household income.
+The Program Operator will determine the level of subsidy and affordability during underwriting of the Program's loan to make sure that it conforms to the requirements of the HCD funding Program.